 Research suggests exercise can also improve body composition and decrease the severity of cellulite by bringing better blood flow to fat tissue.

-3. Get a Massage
+4. Get a massage

-But there are plenty of other, proven benefits of massage — like easing muscle tension and enhancing exercise recovery — so there’s no downside to giving it a try.
+That said, there are plenty of other, proven benefits of massage — like easing muscle tension and enhancing exercise recovery — so there’s no downside to giving it a try.

 No topical product holds the secret to getting rid of cellulite overnight, but over-the-counter creams that contain caffeine can potentially help reduce its appearance, Adelzadeh says, because caffeine prevents excessive accumulation of fat in cells.